antimof/UxPlay/README.md

     dns_sd library.
 OpenSSL is already installed as a System Library.

 -   **OpenBSD:** (doas pkg_add) libplist gstreamer1-plugins-base.
-    avahi-libs must also be installed to provide the dns_sd library.
+    avahi-libs must also be installed to provide the dns_sd library;
+    (avahi-main must also be installed).
     OpenSSL is already installed as a System Library.

 #### Building an installable RPM package